Homeschool Memories…

 She waved at me to be quiet.

-I was just getting started on my standard speech about how to turn a tough subtraction like 34 − 8 into the easy addition of “2 + 4 + two tens left.”
+I was just getting started on my standard speech about how to solve a tough subtraction like 34 − 8 by thinking about addition.
 But her mind was still on the last problem, specifically on the two tens and the seven.

 “If you have 27,” she said, “and you add three more, you get 30.
 And four more is 34.”